Massachusetts Divorce and Family Law Modification Attorneys

 Sadly, sometimes the parent with primary custody fails to care for your child adequately and safely.
 If your former partner develops a substance abuse problem, is racking up debt, isn’t properly supervising your child, is physically and/or emotionally abusing them, or leaving your child alone for long stretches of time, we can make sure you and your child are protected.
 We want what’s best for your child and will advocate for their rights, as well as your parental rights.

 Sometimes you and your former partner will see eye-to-eye on changes, and you will be able to work out a new “modified” agreement.
-But if you cannot, or you’re forced to take action on your former spouse because they are refusing to properly care for or make their child support payments, that’s when Karpenski & Schmelkin can advocate on your behalf.
+But if you cannot, or you’re forced to take action on your former spouse because they are refusing to properly care for or make their child support payments, that’s when Karpenski & Schmelkin, Divorce and Family Law Attorneys can advocate on your behalf.
 Working with your former spouse, we may be able to reach an agreement that is in your child’s and your best interest.
 If not, we will bring the matter to the court to decide.
 No matter the level of difficulty in making modifications to your divorce agreements, we’ll work through them with you and answer all of your questions along the way.

 Divorce agreements may be binding, but they are not set in stone.
 Our experienced team has worked with hundreds of clients to resolve disputes and deliver the best possible outcomes for each one of them.
-Whether you’re taking that first difficult step filing for divorce or you’re experiencing post-divorce changes, we offer you a free consultation to discuss your options.
+Whether you’re taking that first difficult step filing for divorce or you’re experiencing post-divorce changes, we offer you a modification lawyer consultation to discuss your options.
 Contact us today to schedule an appointment and learn more about how we will fight for you.